-The Company holds investments in high grade corporate bonds which are classified in the accompanying consolidated balance sheets based upon the long or short term nature of the investment and the Company's intent and ability to hold to maturity.
+The Company held investments in high grade corporate bonds which were classified in the accompanying consolidated balance sheets based upon the long or short term nature of the investment and the Company's intent and ability to hold to maturity.
 Investment returns comprise dividends, interest, and gains and losses.
 The investments are required to be recorded at fair value and are classified as available for sale, with all unrealized gains and losses included in accumulated other comprehensive income, net of applicable taxes and other adjustments.
-We regularly review investment securities for impairment using both qualitative and quantitative criteria.
+The Company regularly reviews investment securities for impairment using both qualitative and quantitative criteria.
+As of March 31, 2012, the Company did not hold any short-term investments.